80 best TV series to watch on Netflix - TheNewsTrace

 Good Ladies

-This is without doubt one of the most outrageously underrated reveals on Netflix.
+This is among the most outrageously underrated reveals on Netflix.
 Filling the void left by Determined Housewives, it’s hilarious, dramatic and brilliantly introduced to life by three of America’s most watchable TV actresses – Christina Hendricks (Mad Males legend), Mae Whitman (from Arrested Growth) and Retta (who you’ll know from her wonderful efficiency as Donna in Parks and Recreation).

-They play fed-up mums who’re strapped for money and find yourself justifying the loopy resolution to rob a grocery retailer.
-Sadly for them the repercussions are far better than they might have realised – they’ve trodden on the toes of a felony gang.
-Instantly they face a selection: embrace a lifetime of crime and dodgy dealings or lose every part.
+They play fed-up mums who’re strapped for money and find yourself justifying the loopy choice to rob a grocery retailer.
+Sadly for them the repercussions are far larger than they may have realised – they’ve trodden on the toes of a felony gang.
+All of a sudden they face a alternative: embrace a lifetime of crime and dodgy dealings or lose every little thing.

-Really easy to binge, you’ll get via the 2 series in file time.
-Fortunately season three drops later this yr.
+Really easy to binge, you’ll get by the 2 series in report time.
+Fortunately season three drops later this 12 months.

 Watch on Netflix